Limited-Trust in Social Network Games: Network Games with Variable

 \subsection{Personalized $\delta$}

-Before beginning numerical studies in the next section, we {first} consider how the system functions if an agent $i$ uses different values of $\delta_i$ depending on which of its neighbors it is interacting with.
-This reflects the fact that some individuals may prefer specific trusted partners or be more willing to help them than they would other acquaintances.
+Before our numerical studies in the next section, we consider the setting in which agent $i$ uses different values of $\delta_i$ depending on which of its neighbors it is interacting with.
+This reflects when individuals may prefer specific trusted partners or be more willing to help them than they would other acquaintances.

 Let $\delta_i(j)$ be the value of $\delta_i$ agent $i$ uses when interacting with agent $j$.
 Similarly, let $\delta_{ji}(i)$ be agent $i$'s estimate of $\delta_j(i)$.
 In many ways this will make the problem of selecting $\delta_i^*$ simpler, despite the fact that agent $i$ now needs to select a vector rather than a single value.
 This is because $i$ can determine $\delta_i^*(j)$ while only considering $j$ and $N_j^1$, and only taking $N_i^1$ into account at the end.